 Plan your spending

 Budgeting minimizes the risk of impulse-buying and waste.
 A budget can be a simple list showing how much to allocate for each need/want based on priorities for the period.
 It can evolve to include savings and investments to meet your financial goals.

 A good way to start is to optimize your fixed expenses.
 This means: 1) limiting your expenses to items you are actually using, and 2) getting the best price for things that you need.
 An example under number 1 are subscriptions.
 Check whether having two or more streaming services (Netflix, Disney+, etc.) plus cable TV is really a necessity for your household.
 If you have Internet connection, you can probably just watch TV online.
 However, also recognize that we’re spending more time at home during the pandemic and will need venues for recreation.
-What we’re aiming for is minimizing spending without causing misery and frustration :-)

 Item number 2 will require you to periodically evaluate services like your insurance, Internet, TV or cell phone service.
 Consider talking to a sales representative to negotiate better monthly rates.
 Most providers can lower your monthly payments and even offer perks especially if you’ve been a loyal customer.
 If this doesn’t work, ask for a quote from a competitor then compare.

 After you’ve reviewed fixed expenses, take time to look at your variable expenses.
 This is money spent on things like dining out (or ordering in), clothes, household items, etc. See if you’re spending your money intentionally.
-Again, the goal is to manage your money without being stingy.
+Again, the goal is to manage your money without being a miser.
 Use the Budget Planner tool from the Financial Consumer Agency of Canada to help you budget wisely.

 Know government supports and benefits